manweile/MusicProcessing/README.md

 #### MusicBrainz Picard Cons
 - not as intuitive UI
 - does not have full support for .wav files
-- not a great batch editor
+- not a batch editor

 ### [Discogs](https://www.discogs.com/)
 Discogs is a music info database.